mahdiatubly/Full_DevOps_RoadMap/Kubernetes.md

                         name: first-clusterIP-svc
                 spec:
                   type: CulusterIP
                   ports:
                           - targetPort: 80
                             #The service port, it's optional, if not specified will be the same as the target port automatically.
+                            port: 80
+                  selector:
+                          #Pull the label attribute from the pod YAML file
+                          app: firstApp
+                          type: frontEnd
+                ```

+Then run `create -f` command as with other type of kurbenetes components.

+3- LoadBalancer: used to provide a single IP address to user where the app is deployed on multiple pods and each has different IP address.
+This service is not offered in all environements, it's just on some cloud services provided by some of the vendors like Google and AWS.To create a a LoadBalancer follwo the structure of the following file:

+                ```
+                apiVersion: v1
+                # The kind of the component that you want to create
+                kind: Service
+                metadata:
+                        name: first-load-balancer-svc
+                spec:
+                  type: LoadBalancer
+                  ports:
+                          - targetPort: 80
+                            #The service port, it's optional, if not specified will be the same as the target port automatically.